kp0802/CUSAT_CodeLab/README.md

 # CUSAT CodeLab
 Code pool for CUSAT

-Just fork this repository and add a Hello World Program in any language of your choice and then create a pull request onto this repository.
+Just fork this repository and add a program which prints "Hello World!!" in any language of your choice and then create a pull request onto this repository.

 Make sure to add your name at the beginning of your file.